-A 1cm long GSV sample was taken through a longitudinal skin and subcutaneous incision using a conventional technique at the level of the medial malleolus, without prior dilatation and lavage, and the perivascular tissue and fascia were sharply dissected with scissors.
+A 1 cm-long GSV sample was taken through a longitudinal skin and subcutaneous incision using a conventional technique at the level of the medial malleolus, without prior dilatation and lavage, and the perivascular tissue and fascia were sharply dissected with scissors.

-Immediately after collection, the GSV samples were fixed in a 4% buffered formalin solution (immersion fixation) and molded into paraffin.
-The paraffin blocks were sectioned at a thickness of 4 μ m, then deparaffinized, rehydrated and stained with hematoxylin and eosin (H&E), followed by standard protocols.
+Immediately after collection, the GSV samples were fixed in a 4% buffered formalin solution (via immersion fixation) and embedded in paraffin.
+The paraffin blocks were sectioned at a thickness of 4 μm , then deparaffinized, rehydrated, and stained with hematoxylin and eosin (H&E), following standard protocols.

-Analysis, measurements and photography of venous preparations were performed by histologists on an Olympus BX50 microscope (Olympus, Japan) equipped with a Leica DFC295 digital camera (Leica Microsystems).
-Morphometric analysis was performed in the "Image J" program.
+Analysis, measurements, and photography of venous preparations were performed by histologists on an Olympus BX50 microscope (Olympus, Tokyo, Japan) equipped with a Leica DFC295 digital camera (Leica Microsystems, Wetzlar, Germany).
+Morphometric analysis was performed using the "ImageJ" program (LOCI, University of Wisconsin, Madison, WI, USA).

-Determination of the thickness of the individual layers of the vein wall and the total thickness of the vein wall was performed by measuring each preparation at tri equal distances (0°, 120°, 240°) due to large differences in the thickness of the individual layers of the same vein.
+Determination of the thickness of the individual layers of the vein wall and the total thickness of the vein wall was performed by measuring each preparation at three equal distances (0°, 120°, and 240°) due to marked differences in the thickness of the individual layers of the same vein.
 The mean value of three measurements for each preparation was used for statistical processing.

 The results of the statistical analysis are presented in tabular and graphical form.
-Calculations were performed using the SPSS program in version 18,0.
-(SPSS Inc., Chicago, Ill.).
-In all analyses, the default error of estimation is less than 0,05 or 5% as the limit of statistical significance.
+Calculations were performed using PASW Statistics, Version 18.0 (SPSS Inc., Chicago, IL, USA).
+In all analyses, the default error of estimation was less than 0.05 (5%) as the limit of statistical significance.
 The Shapiro-Wilk test was used to test the normality of the distribution of numerical values.
-The comparison of the thickness of the tunica intima, media, adventitia, as well as the total thickness of the vein wall between men and women was performed by the Student's t test for two independent samples.
-The comparison of the mean values of the mentioned characteristics between the five age groups was performed by One-Way ANOVA and subsequent Tukey post hoc test.
-Multivariate linear regression analysis using the enter method was used to assess the association of age and sex with the thickness of the tunica intima, media, adventitia, as well as the total thickness of the vein wall.
+The comparison of the thickness of the tunica intima, media, adventitia, as well as the total thickness of the vein wall between men and women was performed by the Student's t-test for two independent samples.
+The comparison of the mean values of the mentioned characteristics between the five age